Uberi/kw-cycling-map/README.md

 The image version is designed to be printed as a 4ft wide by 3ft high poster at 1200dpi.
 You may find it useful as a starting point for your own prints.

-### Host the webmap online or offline
+### Host the webmap yourself

 Download the [webmap as a ZIP archive (~1.7 GB, ~46k files)](https://github.com/Uberi/kw-cycling-map/releases/download/v1.0.0/webmap.zip) and extract it.
 Some use cases:

 * Host the directory locally with any static webserver: `python3 -m http.server`.
 Now visit `http://localhost:8000` to view an interactive version of the map in your web browser!
 This also works on mobile if you'd like to have the map available offline on-the-go (e.g., using [ServeIt](https://f-droid.org/en/packages/com.example.flutter_http_server/) on Android, [WorldWideWeb](https://apps.apple.com/us/app/worldwideweb-mobile/id1623006812) on iOS).
-* Host the directory on blob storage or static file hosts such as AWS S3 or DigitalOcean Spaces.
-Note that many popular static hosting providers limit your uploads to ~1GB and ~10k files, which makes them unsuitable for hosting this map.
+* Host the directory on blob storage or static file hosts such as AWS S3, DigitalOcean Spaces, or GitHub Pages.
+Note that many other popular static hosting providers limit your uploads to ~1GB and ~10k files, which makes them unsuitable for hosting this map.
 * Depending on your browser, you may be able to just open `index.html` in your browser and see the map.
 On Ubuntu 22.02 with the Chromium snap package, this works when the directory is somewhere inside the `~/Downloads` folder, but not anywhere else, due to the way the snap package sandboxes filesystem access.

 ### Customize the map for your own needs, or contribute directly to this map